stefanija-pechevska/azure-architectural-blueprint/ARCHITECTURE.md

-# Technical Architecture Blueprint
+# Cloud-Native Architecture Blueprint
-## Customer Service & Order Management Platform
+## Azure Architecture Template

 ### Executive Summary

-This document outlines the technical architecture for a cloud-native, microservices-based Customer Service & Order Management Platform deployed on Microsoft Azure.
-The system supports both internal employees and external clients with separate authentication mechanisms, integrates with legacy systems, and ensures GDPR compliance.
+This document outlines a production-ready, cloud-native microservices architecture template deployed on Microsoft Azure.
+This template provides a comprehensive foundation for building scalable, secure, and maintainable cloud-native applications with examples for each Azure service and component.

 ---